Back to Home Page

 • etc...

-Marginally, Michel Herr also was on some occasions asked to write string arrangements for pop singers such as for "L'album de Brice" (of French singer Brice, released by Polydor/Universal France in 2007), for the new age band Fox and Crows, for singers Mona Murray and N8n (pop/soul/funk), for compilations of international standards produced by Reader's Digest, etc...
+Marginally, Michel Herr also was on some occasions asked to write string arrangements for pop singers such as French singer/songwriter Brice for "L'album de Brice" (Polydor/Universal France in 2007), for the new age band Fox and Crows, for singers Mona Murray, N8n (pop/soul/funk), Assunta Di Pasquale, for compilations of international standards produced by Reader's Digest, etc...

 With the acoustic guitarist Francis Goya, he recorded with his own trio a dozen of re-arranged instrumental versions of songs by Jacques Brel.